dfellis/hello-zig-wasm/README.md

 ## Usage

-Make sure you have a relatively up-to-date Zig and Node.js installed.
-I developed this with Zig 0.10.0 and Node.js v16.15.0.
+Make sure you have an up-to-date Zig and Node.js installed.
+I developed this with Zig 0.11.0 and Node.js v20.7.0.
 You'll also need make installed to use the Makefile provided.

 With all three, you can compile the Zig code to Wasm and execute it in an WebAssembly environment (inside of Node.js) by running: